Jon Gruden Is Still Worth Millions After Leaving the Vegas Raiders

 Education: University of Dayton

-After that, the New York Times looked into other Gruden emails and found he had “casually and frequently unleashed misogynistic and homophobic language over several years to denigrate people around the game and to mock some of the league’s momentous changes.”
+In an 2011 leaked email, Gruden wrote, “Dumboriss Smith has lips the size of Michelin tires."
+After looking into Gruden's other emails, the New York Times found that he had “casually and frequently unleashed misogynistic and homophobic language over several years to denigrate people around the game and to mock some of the league’s momentous changes.”

-Gruden’s resignation was posted to the Raiders Twitter page on Oct.
+News of Gruden’s resignation came shortly after that, and was posted to the Raiders Twitter page on Oct.
 11.

 "I have resigned as head coach of the Las Vegas Raiders.
 I love the Raiders and do not want to be a distraction.
 Thank you to all the players, coaches, staff, and fans of Raider Nation.
 I’m sorry, I never meant to hurt anyone," Gruden wrote on Twitter.

 The scandal is quite a fall from grace for the Super Bowl-winning coach, who was given a 10-year, $100 million contract to return to the Raiders in 2018.
 At the time, it was the largest contract for a NFL head coach in history.